Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Related Work

 \paragraph{Training only the embeddings}

-Recently, \citet{zhong2024algorithmic} demonstrated some surprising capabilities of transformers where only the embeddings are trained and no other parameters.
+\citet{zhong2024algorithmic} showed that transformers learn surprising algorithmic capabilities when only the embeddings are trained and no other parameters.
 These results demonstrate that the behavior of a randomly initialized transformer can be shaped to a surprising extent by training only a few parameters.
-However, this is very different from our setting, not only in that we consider SAEs, but also in that our `Step-0' and `Re-randomized incl. embeddings' variants randomize \text{all} the parameters, including the embeddings.
-While the `Re-randomized excl. embeddings' variant does use pre-trained embeddings, we do not train those embeddings with fixed, randomized weights but simply freeze the pre-trained embeddings and randomize the other weights (Section~\ref{sec:results}).
+However, our setting is very different: besides considering SAEs, we randomize \emph{all} the parameters, including the embeddings, in our `Step-0' and `Re-randomized incl. embeddings' variants.
+Our `Re-randomized excl. embeddings' variant uses pre-trained embeddings, but we do not train those embeddings with fixed, randomized weights.
+Instead, we freeze the pre-trained embeddings and randomize the other weights (Section~\ref{sec:results}).

+\paragraph{Random transformers for board games} \citet{karvonen2024measuring} found that SAEs were considerably better at extracting meaningful structure from chess games using pre-trained transformers, as opposed to those with random weights.
+However, the data from board games is wildly different from language data.
+In particular, there is reason to expect that language is sparse (e.g., a particular concept such as `serendipitous' appears only rarely), and that this sparse structure is `aligned' with conceptual meaning.
+In contrast, in board games, this is not necessarily true: a useful concept such as a knight fork does not necessarily turn up sparsely in board games.

+\paragraph{Random one-layer transformers} \citet{bricken_towards_2023} found that auto-interpretability scores discriminated effectively between random and trained one-layer transformers.
+Similarly, we found that auto-interpretability scores for randomized models were relatively low for smaller models (e.g., Pythia-70m) but that the gap was narrowed for larger models (e.g., Pythia-6.9b).